-Looking for the best WordPress email marketing plugins to level up your business?
+Looking for the best WordPress email plugin to level up your business?

 There are loads of excellent options available, whether you’re a freelancer, run a small business or non-profit, or need to satisfy the intensive email marketing needs of a large company.

-In this post, I’m going to help you determine the best plugins for your needs based on the features you need, your experience and budget, and required level of WordPress email automation.
+In this post, I’m going to help you determine the best WordPress email plugin for your needs based on the features you require, your experience and budget, and the desired level of WordPress email automation.

 Table of contents: